jpvantassel/python3-course/intro/pip.md

 If you are developing a Python package for either private use or public distribution on PyPI, it is extremely useful to have a dynamically updated version of your package accessible on your machine.
-The syntax for a dynamic installation (more commonly refered to as an editable install) is simple.
+The syntax for a dynamic installation (more commonly referred to as an editable install) is simple.

 ```bash
 pip uninstall <mypkg>             # Uninstall previous version if it exists.